Magnifying Your Flaws

-Sometimes what we want to hear and expect from ourselves becomes what we hear despite the fact that it is not what’s actually happening.
+Sometimes what we want to hear and expect from ourselves becomes what we hear, despite the fact it’s not what’s actually happening.
 Consider a singer who has nearly mastered a popular song.
 The line between nailing the song and almost nailing it is very thin.
 As time goes on their vision of what they’re working towards could seemingly come into reality.
-However, another singer who is also very familiar with the song could likely spot some mistakes that the first singer is making such as occasionally going out of key.
+However, another singer who is also very familiar with the song could likely spot some mistakes that the first singer is making, such as occasionally going out of key.

 If that person was to be informed that they’re having problems, it may be difficult for them to take the critique seriously.
 A situation like this could benefit greatly from a recording.
 If they listened well to a recording of themselves they’d likely catch the mistakes that their mind wasn’t allowing them to hear in the midst of actually singing it.
-This is great for the singer because they now have the dose of reality they need to tackle the last parts of the song that are preventing them from getting it down cold.
+This is great for the singer because they now have the awareness needed to tackle the parts of the song that are preventing them from getting it down cold.

 Since scratching is much more physical, video recording would actually be more beneficial for catching all the flaws that are holding you back.
 With scratching there are so many things that could be improved and in order for it all to sound like you mean for it to sound, you must be very precise.
 Often times you can be barely off in your scratch technique or timing, so it’s crucial that you have the ability to review your scratching with a critical ear and eye since it’s much harder to catch such minor issues while in the act.